 The Food Chain

 One of the most common arguments I’ve heard for allowing these systems to continue usually comes back to some variation of the food chain — we’re either compared to lions or our caveman ancestors.
-I understand these arguments because, once upon a time, I used them too.
+I understand these arguments because, once upon a time, I believed in them too.
+But we are not lions.
+Lions don’t have moral agency, a grocery store down the street, or the ability to thrive on plant based foods.

+While it’s true that people have eaten animals since the beginning of time, it’s difficult for me to reconcile that historical context with our modern understanding of sentience.
 Culture and religion are often used to justify continuing these practices.
 However, we have evolved many behaviors and customs throughout human history as our technologies, intelligence, and consciousness have evolved.
-Our current food system needs this same scrutiny.

 As books like Why We Love Dogs, Eat Pigs, and Wear Cows and The World Peace Diet explain, our current food system is primarily fueled by habit, convenience, and financial incentives.

-The Entire System is Rigged
+The Entire System is Corrupt

 The arguments against a plant-based diet have been thoroughly debunked time and time again.
 Yet, despite growing awareness of issues within our food system, we still face enormous systemic barriers.